Richard Muller (theologian)

-Life
+Early life and education

 Muller obtained his B.A. in history from Queens College, City University of New York in 1969, his M.Div. from Union Theological Seminary, New York in 1972, and his Ph.D. in Reformation studies from Duke University in 1976.

+Career

-He has taught at Fuller Theological Seminary (1980–1992), has been awarded a Mellon Post-Doctoral Research Grant and has held the Belle van Zuylenleerstoel at Utrecht University (1999).
+Muller taught at Fuller Theological Seminary from 1980 to 1992.
+He was awarded a Mellon Post-Doctoral Research Grant and held the Belle van Zuylenleerstoel at Utrecht University in 1999.
 He has served on the editorial boards of Sixteenth Century Journal and Reformation and Renaissance Review.
-He is P. J. Zondervan Professor of Historical Theology Emeritus and is senior fellow of the Junius Institute for Digital Reformation Research at Calvin Theological Seminary in Grand Rapids, Michigan.
+He began teaching at Calvin Theological Seminary in 1992, and retired in 2015.
+Currently he is P. J. Zondervan Professor of Historical Theology Emeritus and senior fellow of the Junius Institute for Digital Reformation Research at Calvin Theological Seminary in Grand Rapids, Michigan.
+In addition, he is a retired minister in the Christian Reformed Church of North America.

-Work
+Research and scholarship

 Muller's research and writing has been largely focused on the reassessment of the development of Protestant thought after the Reformation, with emphasis on the nature and character of Protestant orthodoxy and Reformed scholasticism in the seventeenth century.
 Muller is one of the historians credited with setting aside the "Calvin against the Calvinists" theory of developing Reformed thought.
 His argument is that the attempt to define the entire Reformed tradition in terms of the thought of Calvin is a historical error, inasmuch as Calvin was one of several second generation codifiers of the tradition and inasmuch as the tradition itself was, early on, rather diverse and variegated.
 The "Calvin against the Calvinists" thesis tended to claim in a rather reductionistic way that Calvin was a "christocentric" theologian in contrast to later Reformed thinkers who had developed a radical predestinarian or deterministic metaphysics.
 By contrast Muller has argued that the later Reformed thinkers did not develop a predestinarian system but instead understood theology in terms of a series of biblically and traditionally based loci or topics.
 Their thought does differ in places from Calvin's, but the differences are to be explained on the basis of other sources of the Reformed tradition, such as the thought of Martin Bucer, Heinrich Bullinger, Peter Martyr Vermigli, and others, on the basis of alterations in debate and historical context.

+Personal life

+Muller is married and has two children.